 All Inclusive Outlet was originally conceived as a Jamaica Specialist Agency.
 Our agency has operated www.jamaicaspecialist.com for a number of years and recently consolidated the brand to be carried under the All Inclusive Outlet name.
-We continue to specialize in Jamaica as a destination and offer first hand knowledge of the island from a tourist and local perspective.
+We continue to specialize in all inclusive trips to Jamaica as a destination and offer first hand knowledge of the island from a tourist and local perspective.
 Having developed many relationships with local citizens on the island, we are able to give insight and perhaps offer some idea of life outside the tourist industry.
 Jamaica is developing 5,000 additional hotel rooms in the coming years and we will be an integral part of making these new properties a success.
 Jamaica is consistently voted a top honeymoon and vacation destination for Caribbean travel.
 As a top producer for Hedonism, Couples, and Breezes Resorts, our agency is able to pass on discounts not available elsewhere.
 Jamaica Specialist is now All Inclusive Outlet, specializing in discount all inclusive vacations.

 An exotic land of Blue Mountains, bustling towns and soft sands, Jamaica is the pinnacle of island getaways in the Caribbean.
 More than 600 miles of lapping coastline are adorned in sands ranging from black to white and over 120 rivers wind through Jamaica’s mystical highlands and verdant plains.
 Savor the aroma of flourishing coffee plantations, bathe in a natural mineral pool or peruse with the friendly faces of Jamaica’s rhythmic nightlife.
 It won’t take long to see why “one love” is the motto here.